Chase-Brownstein/finalproject/README.md

 Because our goal was to select a gene alignment to use in the Bayesian calibration of a given topology, we selected the gene corresponding to the gene tree with the highest bipartition support.
 This corresponded to gene 10062 in the Jarvis et al. (2014) dataset (root-to-tip variance = 0.00108223, TL = 1.57155, bipartition support = 0.391304347826).
 Among the three good genes selected, this one had the second lowest tree length and the highest root-to-tip variance.
 The higher root-to-tip variance value found for 10062 makes sense in the context of avian evolution, which in the Jarvis et al. (2014) final phylogeny was characterized by low evolutionary rates deep in the tree.

-We then entered the corresponding fasta file and gene tree into the BEAUTi terminal to build an XML file for analysis in BEAST v.
-2.5.2 (Drummond and Rambout, 2007) .
-We used the default Gamma Site model and set all the operators to 0 to stop BEAST from estimating topology.
-We set the chain length to 10 million, produced an XML file, and entered it into the BEAST terminal for analysis.
+We then entered the corresponding fasta file into BEAUTi terminal to build an XML file for analysis in BEAST v.
+2.5.2 (Drummond and Rambout, 2007).
+Following Prum et al. (2015), we entered the General Time Reversable Model into the Substitution Model box on the Site Model tab.
+We then selected the Random Local Clock in the Clock Models tab and entered in the starting tree in the Starting Tree tab and unchecked 'Adjust Tip Heights' to fix the tree.
+One issue encountered when entering the data into BEAUTi was that the gene selected in the SortaDate analysis lacked the tip 'Gavia' from the tree produced from the total-evidence nucleotide alignment partitioned by sequence type that had been analyzed with maximum likelihood under a GTR+GAMMA model in Jarvis et al. 2014.
+We also needed to drop edge lengths for the calibration.
+We elected to do these in the R package ape:

-Following Prum et al. (2015), we used soft maximum age bounds for runs with the fossil calibrations to allow signals in the data to overpower the priors we specified.
-For crown-birds, a soft maximum upper bound was set at 86.5 Ma (Late Cretaceous, Santonian) following previous studies (Prum et al. 2015; Field et al. 2020).
-This date represents the age of the Niobrara Formation, a marine unit which has produced numerous non-neornithine bird fossils but none representing Neornithes proper.
-One of the project leaders (C.D.B.) has extensively researched the vertebrate record from the eastern margin of the seaway represented by the Niobrara Formation as well as the coast of the Cretaceous Atlantic Ocean and is aware of the potential for these regions to produce neornithine birds from the Santonian and other stages of the early-middle Late Cretaceous.
-Thus, the soft maximum upper bound date was chosen to be consistent with the literature and is likely to change upon the discovery of neornithine bird fossils from earlier in the Cretaceous.

-## NOTES FOR THURSDAY
--Ask Prof how to include a tree that has taxa not included in the gene alignment; if this is not possible, figure out issue with using gene tree and fossil calibrations since according to the Google Groups this is not possible.
--Ask Prof about issues with visionizing the calibration estimated in BEAST
+#use package ape

+library(ape)

+#specify the newick file

+newick = "((Tinamou_guttatus:83.7636,Struthio_camelus:83.7636):17.8749,((Anas_platyrhynchos:65.7832,(Gallus_gallus:27.9122,Meleagris_gallopavo:27.9122):37.871):22.7881,(((Phoenicopterus_ruber:56.3318,Podiceps_cristatus:56.3318):11.7895,(Columba_livia:65.6081,(Pterocles_gutturalis:61.612,Mesitornis_unicolor:61.612):3.9961):2.5132):1.0721,(((Cuculus_canorus:64.898,(Tauraco_erythrolophus:62.2562,Chlamydotis_macqueenii:62.2562):2.6418):1.8403,(Antrostomus_carolinensis:62.9396,(Chaetura_pelagica:43.6514,Calypte_anna:43.6514):19.2882):3.7987):1.2111,((Ophisthocomus_hoazin:65.9286,(Charadrius_vociferus:64.5754,Balearica_regulorum:64.5754):1.3532):0.806,(((Phaethon_lepturus:60.021,Eurypyga_helias:60.021):4.5043,(Gavia_stellata:62.8008,((Fulmarus_glacialis:59.9864,(Pygoscelis_adeliae:22.9983,Aptenodytes_forsteri:22.9983):36.988):1.3657,(Phalacrocorax_carbo:58.9221,(Nipponia_nippon:57.5582,(Egretta_garzetta:55.2426,Pelecanus_crispus:55.2426):2.3156):1.3639):2.4299):1.4487):1.7245):0.9182,((Cariama_cristata:62.1029,(Falco_peregrinus:59.9929,((Melopsittacus_undulatus:28.8663,Nestor_notabilis:28.8663):25.5893,(Acanthisitta_chloris:38.4779,(Manacus_vitellinus:31.817,(Corvus_brachyrhynchos:20.526,(Geospiza_fortis:9.9154,Taeniopygia_guttata:9.9154):10.6105):11.291):6.6609):15.9777):5.5373):2.11):1.3723,((Cathartes_aura:60.3491,(Haliaeetus_albicilla:5.9922,Haliaeetus_leucocephalus:5.9922):54.3569):2.4229,(Tyto_alba:61.6492,(Colius_striatus:59.9419,(Leptosomus_discolor:58.5719,(Apaloderma_vittatum:55.0956,(Buceros_rhinoceros:51.9849,(Picoides_pubescens:42.3418,Merops_nubicus:42.3418):9.6431):3.1107):3.4763):1.37):1.7073):1.1228):0.7031):1.9684):1.2911):1.2148):1.244):19.3779):13.0671)"

+#read the newick file

+tree<-read.tree(text=newick)

+#drop the tip

+tree<-drop.tip(tree, "Gavia_stellata")

+#check to see if the taxon has been dropped

+plot(tree)

+#Remove edge lengths

+tree$edge.length<-NULL

+#check

+plot(tree)

+#write file

+write.tree(tree, file = "Jarvis_tree")

+To ensure we fixed the topology and stopped BEAST from changing it, we also set the Wilson-Balding, subtree slide, and narrow and wide exchange operators to 0 in the Operators tab (Prum et al. 2015).
+We used the Birth-Death model in our Priors and entered the calibration ages following a lognormal distribution (specified in the 'model parameters' box) into Clade Ages.
+Following Prum et al. (2015), we navigated to the Priors tab in BEAUTi and added a loose gamma prior to the node including all Neornithes.
+We then adjusted the distribution so 97.5% of the calibration density fell later than 86.5 Ma, the upper age estimate of the Niobrara Formation in the western United States (Prum et al. 2015; Field et al. 2020).
+This was done because the Niobrara Formation preserves an excellent record of non-neornithine birds but to date has not produced a single neornithine specimen.
+We accomplished this by changing the value of alpha to 4.75 and keeping beta constant at 2.
+We set the chain length to 10 million and saved to an XML file.

 ## Results